Brihadaranyaka Upanishad: Ethics

-These basic Vedic ethical principles found in the Bṛhadāraṇyaka later developed into the more complex yamas (ethical rules) found in various schools of Hinduism.
+These basic Vedic ethical principles found in the Brihadaranyaka later developed into the more complex yamas (ethical rules) found in various schools of Hinduism.

 Psychology

-The verses in the Bṛhadāraṇyaka contain theories pertaining to psychology and human motivations.
+The verses in the Brihadaranyaka contain theories pertaining to psychology and human motivations.
 Verse 1.4.17 describes the desire for progeny as the desire to be born again.
-The Bṛhadāraṇyaka Upaniṣad states a behavioral theory that links action to one's nature, suggesting that behavioral habits shape a person:
+The Brihadaranyaka Upanishad states a behavioral theory that links action to one's nature, suggesting that behavioral habits shape a person:

 According as one acts, so does he become.